-Amazing Enya Ukulele Review & Top Models in 2021
+Amazing Enya Ukulele Review

 In this Enya ukulele review, we will speak about why this brand is among the most popular new ukulele brands available on the market.
 Despite the fact that they’re just a few years old, they’ve made a splash with their innovative designs, good sound, and affordable prices for their ukuleles.
 Here are all the things you should know about Enya’s ukuleles!

 Enya is one among a crop of new ukulele brands based out of China.
 They’re headquartered in Huizhou, close to Hong Kong.
 Because of this, not like US-based brands that manufacture ukuleles in Asia, they’re very closely connected to where their instruments are made.

 Enya is front-and-center, they’ve also built a line of guitars under the “Amari” label.
 While their guitars are still primarily accessible only in China, their ukuleles have made it worldwide.